 Personal Experience

-We’ve found that the biggest quality difference between pure AI and hybrid content shows up in specificity.
+We’ve found the biggest quality difference between pure AI and hybrid content shows up in specificity.
 AI writes “businesses should focus on their target audience.”
-A human editor rewrites that to reference a specific audience segment, a real campaign result, or a local market condition.
+A human editor rewrites that to reference a specific audience segment, a real campaign result, or a local market condition like “North Loop foot traffic recovered to 94% of 2019 baseline by Q4 2025.”

 How Is AI Changing Search Itself?

-Those numbers represent a fundamental shift in how people discover content.
-Traditional SEO still matters, but a growing share of traffic now flows through AI intermediaries.
+Those numbers represent a real shift in how people discover content.
+Traditional SEO still matters, but a growing share of traffic now flows through AI intermediaries, and that flow rewards a different kind of content than ten-blue-links did.

 The Conversion Advantage No One’s Talking About

-Why?
-Because AI-referred visitors arrive with higher intent.
+AI-referred visitors arrive with higher intent.
 They’ve already had a conversation with an AI tool.
 They’ve narrowed their question.
 By the time they click through to your site, they’re further along in the decision-making process.
+For a local service business, an AI-referred lead is often someone ready to book a consultation, not just kicking tires.

 What This Means for Content Strategy